-The resulting projects can be temporary or long-term designs and strategies.
-These projects combine different scales and are characterized by their strong connection with the spatial, cultural, social and economical context of where they occur.
+Fascinated by the relation between humans and their surrounding, Dooghe’s projects combine different scales and time frames and are characterised by their strong connection with the spatial, cultural, social and economic context of where they occur.

-For David Dooghe the city is organic.
-Questioning the city and understanding its working principles is the path to a sustainable project.
+Questioning the context and understanding its working principles is the path to a sustainable project.

 For more information, click on the Project numbers: